 The quadrupole $Q_{2}(I^{\pm}\to (I-2)^{\pm})$ and octupole moments $Q_{3}(I^{\pm}\to (I-3)^{\mp})$ and $Q_{3}(I^{\mp}\to (I-1)^{\pm})$ ($e$fm$^{\lambda}$ units) are depicted in Fig.~\ref{fig:mom} as functions of the spin.
 The transitions between even-spin (odd-spin) positive (negative) parity states are used to compute the quadrupole moment $Q_{2}$ while the octupole moments, involve $E3$ transitions between even-spin positive-parity and odd-spin negative-parity states.

 The $Q_{2}$ moments in each of the in-band $I^{\pm}\to (I-2)^{\pm}$ transitions are depicted in the top row of Fig.~\ref{fig:mom} as functions of the spin.
-Exception made of the lightest $N=84$ and 86 isotopes, they remain rather constant.
-Because of the change in the structure of the wave function at $I=6^{+}$, the matrix element $\braket{6^{+}_{1}\|\hat{T}(E2)\|4^{+}_{1}}$ vanishes for Ba, Ce, and Nd isotopes with $N=84$ and 86.
-For example, in the case of $^{144}$Nd, the states in the ground-state band mainly consist of monopole $s$ and quadrupole $d$ bosons up to $I=4^{+}$.
+They exhibit a slight odd-even spin staggering pattern.
+Exception are the $Q_{2}$ moments for the lightest $N=86$ isotopes, where a certain irregularity arises for the spin $I\geqslant6$ because of the change in the structure of the wave function around $I=6^{+}$.
+For example, in the case of $^{144}$Ce, the states in the ground-state band mainly consist of monopole $s$ and quadrupole $d$ bosons up to $I=4^{+}$.
 However, for larger spin values the $f$ boson degree of freedom plays a role since $\braket{\hat{n}_{f}}\approx 2$.
-In addition, at a given spin $I$, the $Q_{2}$ value increases as a function of the neutron number, reflecting the increasing quadrupole collectivity as the number of valance nucleons increases.
+This leads to the small $\braket{4^{+} \|\hat{T}(E2)\| 6^{+}}$ matrix element.
+In addition, at a given spin $I$, the $Q_{2}$ value increases as a function of the neutron number, reflecting the increasing quadrupole collectivity as the number of valence nucleons increases.

 The $Q_{3}(I\to I-3)$ moments are plotted in the middle row of Fig.~\ref{fig:mom} as functions of the spin.
 They exhibit a staggering pattern.
-As can be seen, in most of the studied chains, the moments $Q_{3}(I^{+}\to(I-3)^{-})$ nearly vanish for even spin $I$ and $N\geqslant 90$.
+In most of the studied isotopic chains, the calculated $Q_{3}(I^{+}\to(I-3)^{-})$ moments nearly vanish for even spin $I$.
 Here, one should keep in mind that the measured reduced $E3$ matrix elements between the states $I^{+}$ and $(I-3)^{-}$ (with $I$ even) in $^{148,150}$Nd \cite{ibbotson1993,ibbotson1997} are close to zero.
-Furthermore, the values in the range $1000-2000$ $e$fm$^{3}$ obtained for the moment $Q_{3}(I^{-}\to (I-3)^{+})$ (with $I$ odd) are consistent with the experimental data \cite{butler2020b}.
+Furthermore, the values in the range $1000-2000$ $e$fm$^{3}$ obtained for $Q_{3}(I^{-}\to (I-3)^{+})$ (with $I$ odd) are consistent with the experimental data \cite{butler2020b}.

-A similar staggering pattern is also observed for the moments $Q_{3}(I\to I-1)$, plotted in the bottom row of Fig.~\ref{fig:mom} as functions of the spin.
-In good agreement with the empirical trend in this mass region \cite{butler2016,butler2020b}, the $Q_{3}$ values for the $I^{+}\to(I-1)^{-}$ transitions (with $I$ even) for $^{148}$Nd decreases with the spin.
+A similar staggering pattern is observed for $Q_{3}(I\to I-1)$, plotted in the bottom row of Fig.~\ref{fig:mom} as functions of the spin.
+In good agreement with the empirical trend in this mass region \cite{butler2016,butler2020b}, the $Q_{3}(I^{+}\to(I-1)^{-})$ moments (with $I$ even) for $^{148}$Nd decreases with the spin.
 The $Q_{3}(I^{-}\to(I-1)^{+})$ moments (with $I$ odd) for the same nucleus are calculated to be $\approx 1000$ $e$fm$^{3}$, while experimentally the corresponding values are close to zero.